 2) Hospital-based care

 Hospital-based care is a good option for people who want their loved one to receive medical attention when they are admitted to the hospital.
-The primary difference between hospital-based care and home treatment is that hospital-based care will involve moving your loved one with dementia out of his or her own home into a more secure environment where he or she will receive 24/7 caregiving services and medical attention from professional caregivers.
+Professional caregivers will provide 24/7 medical attention and caregiving services to your loved one with dementia in a secure environment.
+Hospital-based care will require moving your loved one out of their own home.

 In addition, you may need to make some financial contributions towards the cost of this type of care (such as the cost of rent or paying for medications at the hospital).